cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-declares that floating-point and integer representations of integral values are equivalent, using both map keys `0` and `0.0` in a single map would be considered duplicates and so invalid, and an encoder could encode integral-valued floats as integers or vice versa, perhaps to save encoded bytes.
+declares that floating-point and integer representations of integral values are equivalent, using both map keys `0` and `0.0` in a single map would be considered duplicates, even while encoded as different major types, and so invalid; and an encoder could encode integral-valued floats as integers or vice versa, perhaps to save encoded bytes.

 # Specification of the CBOR Encoding {#encoding}